folio-org/folio-analytics/TESTING.md

 	gotest.RunTest(t, "circ_detail.sql", "circ_detail_result.csv")
 ```

-The first file, in this example `"circ-detail.sql"`, should contain the query
+The first file, in this example `"circ_detail.sql"`, should contain the query
 to be tested.
 The second file, in this case `"circ_detail_result.csv"`,
 should contain the expected result in CSV.